Deity yoga: Generation stage

 One of the main differences between deity yoga in Unsurpassed Yoga Tantra and in the lower tantras is the fierce and sexual appearances of the deities used in Unsurpassed Yoga Tantra.
 It is also common for these deities to be depicted in sexual union.
 Thus, Longchenpa categorically states: "No matter how many deities are involved, if they are not in union, it is outer tantra.
 If they are in union, it is inner tantra."
 Powerful imagery which uses death, violence and charnel ground motifs is also common.
 Thus, Longchenpa distinguishes between the pure environments and ritual tools that are visualized in outer tantra (such as celestial palaces and precious jewels), and impure inner tantra environments and tools (such as charnel grounds, skull cups, and ritual knives).
 Unsurpassed Yoga Tantra also makes use of a subtle body psycho-physiology that is not found in the lower tantras.

 The practice of deity yoga relies on the development of meditative absorption (dhyana).
 Mipham states that "the meaning ascertained by the view of great purity and equality can only be applied correctly to one's own being once the strength of meditative absorption has been perfected.
 For this reason, meditative absorption is extremely important.
 It is the primary cause for accomplishing activity and spiritual attainments, both of which require awareness and stability."
 According to Mipham, the progression of the practice of calm abiding (samatha) based on deity yoga can be measured in the same way it is measured in sutra teachings (that is, through the nine ways of resting the mind and so on).

 Systems

-The are various systems of practice based on different tantras.
+There are various systems of practice based on different tantras.
 Kongtrül outlines various three branch yoga frameworks (from the Vajramālā Tantra, Mahamaya, etc), various four branch frameworks (which can be found in tantras like the Net of Magical Manifestation and the Guhyasamaja), a six branch framework, an eight branch framework and a twelve branch framework (Kalacakra).

 An example of one of these contemplative sequences is that of the Vajramālā Tantra (Vajra Garland), which is as follows: